-The determination of the functional currency of the Company is critical since recording of transactions and exchange differences arising therefrom are dependent on the functional currency selected.
-The directors have considered those factors and have determined that the functional currency of the Company is the USD.
+The determination of the functional currency of the Sub-fund is critical since recording of transactions and exchange differences arising therefrom are dependent on the functional currency selected.
+The directors have considered those factors and have determined that the functional currency of the Sub-fund is the EUR.